Music

 Credits 3

-An introduction to the music of the Western world from the Middle Ages to the present time.
+This course is an introduction to the music of the Western world from the Middle Ages to the present time.
 Consideration is given to the various political, social, and religious factors that have caused changes in musical style from one art period to another.
 Representative compositions from each art period will be studied.
 Out-of-class listening and concert and recital attendance are also a part of class activities.

 MU 201: University Choir